Wendy Williams Gets Criticized On Social Media After Insulting Gay Men

 “Woah… did #WendyWilliams just say gay men need to stop wearing high heels & skirts???
 Crazy because a lot of Gay men & Trans men support her because SHE LOOKS ALOT LIKE THEM!
 I am a Straight woman & I was offended!
 Some s–t you should KEEP TO YOURSELF,” another user commented.

 Williams’ comments come just one day after she used her show to applaud Zaya Wade.
-The 12-year-old daughter of Dwyane Wade recently came out as transgender and was born as Zion Wade.
+The 12-year-old daughter of Dwyane Wade recently came out as transgender; she was born Zion Wade.
 Williams shared how brave Zaya was and had tears in her eyes as she told people who didn’t disagree with the Wades to mind their business.

 Williams has yet to apologize for the comments she made on her show.